jonahbeckford/dk/README.md

-# dk - The most uninteresting build and scripting system
+# dk - A terribly uninteresting build and scripting system

 `dk` solves the problem of **README-itis**: you give your users a long README document, your users fail to setup your software, and you lose a user forever.

 If you have a Linux application you could choose `nix` or Docker, but outside of that domain you have limited options. `dk` reliably builds software comparable to `nix` and Docker, but is designed for non-techie end-users (esp.
 Windows users) and has a few security controls and a spec for easy adoption into language build tools.

-We'll use the software behind `dk` as the first example of easy-to-fail, average-complexity software. `dk`'s scripting functionality requires a runtime environment and platform development kits are downloaded on-demand.
+We'll use the software behind `dk` itself as an example of easy-to-fail, average-complexity software. `dk`'s scripting functionality requires a runtime environment and platform development kits are downloaded on-demand.
 We want our users (ex. you) to install and get started *quickly*.
-Users copy-and-paste the following on Windows.
-Go ahead and copy-and-paste yourself if you want to try the `dk` cross-compiling multi-gigabyte scripting environment, or skip past it to learn about the lightweight `dk` build tool:
+Users copy-and-paste the text blocks below on Windows.
+Go ahead and copy-and-paste yourself if you want to try the `dk` cross-compiling scripting environment, or skip past it to learn about the `dk` build tool:

 <!-- $MDX skip -->
 ```sh